Please enjoy the following excerpt from Guided by Light: A Small-Town, Second Chance, 20th century mystery romance. Copyright 2021, Sophie Bartow

 Which was typical.
 He wasn’t one to elaborate, and while initially, she’d thought it was because of his stutter, she’d learned … that was just him.
 When Dean had something to say, he said it.

-“Why are you here?” she asked again.
+“Why are you here?” she repeated.

 “To tttalk to you.”

 It was quiet for several moments, and then she heard footsteps.
-He didn’t leave though, as she could see the toes of his black shoes under the stall door.
+He hadn’t left though, as she could see the toes of his black shoes under the stall door.
+Spots from the milkshake covered them, and while she felt slightly remorseful, she shoved it away.

 “Okay.”